 - 10% are awarded damages of $25,000 to $75,000

 - 6% get more than $75,000

-How a West Virginia Personal Injury Attorney Can Help
+How Our West Virginia Personal Injury Attorneys Can Help

 Most personal injury cases are settled pretrial.
 Only a small percentage make it to court.
 For those that do, the plaintiff success rates range from 19% to 61% (U.S. Bureau of Justice Statistics), depending on the cause of the injury.
 Personal injury attorneys help claimants increase their chances of success and obtain maximum compensation.

-Do You Think You May Have a Personal Injury Case?
+Do You Think You May Have a Personal Injury Case in West Virginia?

 If so, you should contact a West Virginia personal injury attorney as soon as possible.
 This way, you will ensure that your lawyer has ample time to work on your personal injury claim, gather all the necessary evidence, and file everything on time.
 They will also: